creativedev555/banana-speak/readme.md

 ## ABOUT PROJECT:

 A fun minion translation app built with basic concepts of Javascript.
-Enter your text in English and we will convert it into banana language for you.
+Enter your text in English and we will convert it into banana  for you.
 Checkout and have fun.

 ## [Start translating here](funtranslation555.netlify.app/)